newrelic/newrelic-node-versions/Readme.md

 The following flags are supported:

   -n, --no-externals             Disable cloning and processing of external repos.
 An external repo is
                                  one that provides extra functionality to the "newrelic" module.
 This allows processing a single repo with --repo-dir.
 The default, i.e. not supplying this flag, is to process all known external repos.

   -o, --output-format string     Specify the format to write the results as.
 The default is an ASCII
                                  table.
 Possible values: "ascii" or "markdown".
                                   (default "markdown")
+  -R, --replace-in-file string   Specify a target file in which the results will be written.
+Normally,
+                                 the result is written to stdout.
+When this flag is given, the result will be written to the specified file.
+The generated text will replace all text in the file between two marker lines.
+The markers can be defined through environment variables: START_MARKER and END_MARKER.
+Default values are "{/* begin: compat-table */}"
+                                 and "{/* end: compat-table */}".

   -r, --repo-dir string          Specify a local directory that contains a Node.js instrumentation repo.
                                  If not provided, the main agent GitHub repository will be cloned to a local temporary directory and that will be used.

   -t, --test-dir string          Specify the test directory to parse the package.json files.
                                  If not provided, it will default to 'test/versioned'.
 This applies to the repo provided by the --repo-dir flag.

   -v, --verbose                  Enable verbose output.
 As the data is being loaded and parsed various
                                  logs will be written to stderr that should give indicators of what is happening.
 ```

 ## Building